 Such was the case with Biff, a dog who was memorable in many ways.
 When he passed, after a long and colourful life, he was cremated.
 And kept.
 It was difficult to let go of him, partly because his owner didn’t know how.
 A spiritual person, she wanted some kind of memorial service for him, one that honoured him.
 When she discovered she could have exactly what she wanted, she was ready to scatter his ashes.

-A few parts from the ceremony:
+A few parts from the ceremony we created together:

 Love of life.
 Love of every part of the day.
 The morning snuggle.
 Home-made food.
 Getting out in nature and thanking God for another day.
 Riding in the convertible in the summer.
 Burnt orange sunsets in the autumn.
 A good towel-off when it’s wet outside.
 Meeting and greeting new and old friends.
 The rustle of the cheese wrapper.
 Dessert after main course.
 A brush and massage before bed.
 And lots of hugs in between.